Torso is a kinetic sound – light sculpture. It explores variations on accelerating and decelerating sound sources.

 Speed ostensibly perverts the illusory order of normal perception, the order of arrival of information.
 What could have seemed simultaneous is diversified and decomposes.

-Four 100V speakers rotate on a 2.5m long horizontal axis.
-The structure resembles the klopotec – a type of bird-scaring windmill found in central Europe – from which Kutin drew inspiration.
+Four 100V speakers rotate on a biaxial structure with a diameter of 2.5 meters.
+This sculpture loosely refers to a klopotec – a type of bird-scaring windmill found in central Europe – from which Kutin drew inspiration.
 By amplifying these rotating speakers, the emitted sonic signals and feedback travel within the space in an unfamiliar, yet strange and multidimensional manner.

-The sounds have been designed specifically for this unique system; to maximise its psychoacoustic effects.
-Static microphones simultaneously transmit the sculpture’s movement via a much larger quadraphonic PA system setup to surround the audience.
-The sonic movements can be perceived both horizontally and vertically at once, creating a wholly unorthodox new listening experience.
-Rotation speed, acceleration, and amount of feedback are the key parameters for this instrument, immediately structuring the space and seducing the listener.
+The sounds have been designed specifically for this unique system to maximise its psychoacoustic effects.
+Kutin therefore composes with feedback-patterns as well as abstractions of the human voice – working with a soprano singer – a reference to the human-made environment behind the technical facade.
+Static microphones simultaneously transmit the sculpture’s movement via a much larger quadrophonic PA system, setup to surround the audience.
+The sonic movements can be perceived both horizontally and vertically at once, creating a wholly unorthodox listening experience.
+Rotation speed, acceleration, deceleration and amount of feedback are the key parameters for this instrument, immediately structuring the space and seducing the listener.
 Bizarre movements of sonic fractals, feedback-patterns, and noise bursts provoke otoacoustic emissions and other auditory illusions emanating from within the ear of the listener itself.

 The material was filmed by Johannes Gierlinger and Peter Kutin.

 Photographs / Images © David Višnjić and Igor Ripak.

 Sound Recorded by Peter Kutin at unsafe & sounds Festival, Norbahnhalle – Vienna on the 2nd of October 2018.